 Whenever the topic of leadership versus management comes up, it seems like the same comparisons are made.
 For instance, you’ve heard that “leaders lead people while managers manage people.”
 But what does that really mean?

-Today’s sales professional craves a manager who doesn’t just give direction, but rather provides a total picture view of the desired objectives.
+Today’s sales professional craves a manager who doesn’t just give direction, but rather provides a total view of the desired objectives.
 That means supplying both supporting information as to why certain actions are being taken, and also helping to map out directions to reach set goals.
-In addition, as a sales management leader, you’re always on the lookout for innovative methods by which to cultivate change, not just keep everything at the status quo.
+In addition, as a sales management leader, you’re always on the lookout for innovative methods by which to cultivate change, not just keep everything status quo.

 Leaders are inspirational, appeal to both the hearts and minds of employees, and share their vision to attain new heights of sales excellence.
 They shape culture, embrace accountability, and take a unique, proactive approach to solving even the most complex problems.